Showing all 12 results

-Strong plants produce large cayenne type red hot peppers.
-Early bearing & ripening.
+Strong plants produce large cayenne-type red hot peppers.
+Early bearing and ripening.
 Dries easily into spicy paprika.
 Great for ristras.
 Looks like a cayenne but it tastes altogether something different.
 It is hard to describe, but it has a very rich Transylvanian flavor.
 The favorite pepper of our friend Harry MacCormack who farmed for 30+ years at Sunbow Farm in Corvallis, Oregon.
-Heirloom from Maria Nagy, a seed steward we met near Turda, Transylvania, during our 2008 Seed Ambassadors trip to Romania, the same namesake of our fabulous onion & tomato varieties.
+Heirloom from Maria Nagy, a seed steward we met near Turda, Transylvania, during our 2008 Seed Ambassadors trip to Romania, the same namesake of our fabulous onion and tomato varieties.

 Hot Pepper, Szegedi 179 Paprika (Organic)$3.80–$23.80

-Hot pepper perfect for making spicy paprika powder, as the name suggests.
+This is the perfect pepper for making spicy paprika, as the name suggests.
 Somewhat slender 4” long red fruit are three to four times fatter than a cayenne with blunt tips.
-Dries very easily & is great undried as well.
-Originally from a Hungarian seed company, collected in 2008 by the Seed Ambassadors Project.
+Good flavor when fresh but excels when dried.
+Fruit dries very easily even in our short season cool climate.
+Homemade fresh ground paprika from a Hungarian pepper, like Szegedi 179 Paprika, is a very special thing.
+The aroma and rich flavor are unmatched.
+Originally from a Hungarian seed company.

 Hot Pepper, Szentesi Cherry (Organic)$3.80–$23.80